 In the beginning of the school year, I was able to host a panel of amazing educators from all over the country.
 We tackled questions about what the start of the school year might look like and what their plans were for the fall given the uncertainty presented by the COVID19 pandemic in their schools.

-In late November, we gathered the group back together to review the start of the school year and see how well their predictions for the start of the year held up.
+In late November, we gathered the group back together to host a fall 2020 think tank to review the start of the school year and see how well their predictions for the start of the year held up.
 This post is a review of the discussion from that follow-up panel which included several heart-felt moments as we all struggle with the stresses around this current environment.